Blogs / Kubernetes

 Best Practices for Effective Kubernetes and CI/CD Integration:

-• Leverage GitOps principles for managing infrastructure as code (IaC): Use Git repositories as the single source of truth for declaring and managing infrastructure and application configurations.
+Leverage GitOps Principles for Managing Infrastructure a Code (IaC): Use Git repositories as the single source of truth for declaring and managing infrastructure and application configurations.

 Gsoft Cloud: Empowering Rapid Software Delivery